Credit card agreement regulated by the consumer credit act 1974

 - all the information you have provided to us and/or the financial institution (where applicable) is accurate and correct and you are the person whose details you have provided;

 - you can enter into a legally binding agreement with us;

-- you will only use the App for the purposes envisaged by this agreement;
+- you will only use the App for the purposes permitted and envisaged by this agreement;

 - you have provided a current address, telephone number and e-mail address and will notify us immediately if your contact details change; and

-- you are over 18 years of age.
+- you are at least 18 years of age.

 To apply or register for a Keebo Account, you must provide personal information for use in analysing your financial data, including your name, date of birth and email address.